Buyers usually want to know which files can be shared and how those files connect to the next qualification step.

 No. Pricing depends on specification, order volume, stock position, packaging, and document requirements, so the website focuses on RFQ and sample workflows instead.

-Typical document paths include COA, TDS, and SDS.
+Typical document paths include COA and TDS.
 Product pages show document availability, and additional files can be requested during the inquiry process.

 U.S. Warehouse Available means there is a U.S.-side fulfillment path.
 Available by Inquiry means stock and lead time details need confirmation.
 Made to Order means the lot path is specification-dependent.